 - There are 4 sleeping rooms

-- On the ground floor there is a big veranda that also serves as a classroom, hang out space, tv room during summer and winter
+- On the ground floor, there is a big veranda that also serves as a classroom, hang-out space, and tv room during summer and winter

-- On the ground floor there is also the excersise/study room (realised by 4 Smiling Faces)
+- On the ground floor, there is also the exercise/study room (realized by 4 Smiling Faces)

-- There is a fully adapted bathroom that is safe to use for children with all kinds of disabilities (realised by 4 Smiling Faces)
+- There is a fully adapted bathroom that is safe to use for children with all kinds of disabilities (realized by 4 Smiling Faces)

-- There is a fully adapted kitchen where everybody can learn how to cook (realised by 4 Smiling Faces)
+- There is a fully adapted kitchen where everybody can learn how to cook (realized by 4 Smiling Faces)

 - Most children have a bag or a small box for their personal stuff

 - The DRC Nepal is a single brick building with no heating